 At the Australian Pain Society’s 36th Annual Scientific Meeting, Nicole instigated what was to be a packed topical session on yoga and mindfulness in pain management.

 Nicole has specialised in the field of neurology and pain for over 10 years, including the last five at The Royal Melbourne Hospital (RMH).
-She has successfully introduced the ‘mindful movement group’ within tertiary care and runs MBSR programs privately.
+She completed her Masters of Public Health in 2015 and has successfully introduced the ‘mindful movement group’ within tertiary care.
+Nicole is a qualified mindfulness facilitator and the founder of mindfulBeing which offers Mindfulness based stress reduction (MBSR) programs.

 A highly regarded leader in the social impact community, Cassie was the 2017 recipient of the Center for Social Impact National Scholarship and is completing post graduate study in Social Impact at the University of Western Australia.